samplchallenges/SAMPL-league/examples/README.md

 ### 1.3: Create a Dockerfile

 > In 1.3, we will begin creating a Dockerfile which contains the instructions required to build the base container.
+For more information on how to visit a Dockerfile, please see the [official Docker documentation](https://docs.docker.com/get-started/02_our_app/#build-the-apps-container-image).
 1. Create and open a file called "Dockerfile"
 2. Copy the following lines into Dockerfile
    ```